 Which pair of earbuds has better battery life?

-The Samsung Galaxy Buds Plus supports Qi wireless charging and has an insanely long battery life, topping out at 11 hours, 44 minutes.
+The Samsung Galaxy Buds Plus supports Qi wireless charging and has a long battery life, topping out at 11 hours, 44 minutes.
 It also has exceptionally fast quick-charging capabilities: 3 minutes in the case provides 60 minutes of music playback.
 The case stores one additional charge cycle, so you shouldn’t run into issues with battery life especially if you have a Samsung Galaxy smartphone and can take advantage of Wireless PowerShare.

-When subjected to our battery life test, the Pixel Buds A-Series lasted 4 hours, 44 minutes on a single charge.
+When subjected to our battery life test, the Pixel Buds A-Series lasts 4 hours, 44 minutes on a single charge.
 While this is not fantastic, it’s pretty average for true wireless earbuds.
 You can quick-charge the buds in the case for 15 minutes to get 180 minutes of listening or 90 minutes of phone calls.
 The Google Pixel Buds A-Series charges via USB-C and, despite the magnetic charging case, is not Qi-wireless compatible.

 How well does each headset block out sound?

 Thanks to its interchangeable ear tips and wing tips the Samsung Galaxy Buds Plus isolates you from high-frequency sounds above 1kHz (like people talking and the clang of dishware).
 Though low-frequency noises will still be heard when wearing the earphones.

 The Google Pixel Buds A-Series isolates ambient noise about as effectively as you’d expect for a pair of standard in-ears.
 Higher frequencies will be blocked out somewhat, but not nearly as much as they are with the Galaxy Buds Plus.
 Lower frequencies will hardly be silenced at all, but again, this is typical for non-ANC earphones.